umar-qureshi2/architecture-center/docs/cloud-adoption-guide/index.md

 5. operations and management: using logged metrics and alerts to determine resource health have to decide whether to have on-prem/cloud monitoring side-by-side, integrate on-prem monitoring with cloud monitoring (custom portals), etc, includes billing and chargeback:
     - naming standards and tags
-6. people: these are the stakeholders in adopting the cloud;
+6. people: these are the stakeholders in adopting the cloud; -->

 ## Next Steps

-Learn more about the [cloud adoption decision domains](/adoption-overview/overview.md) - identity, governance, security, architecture, operations and management, and people.
+If you are new to Azure, begin with the [Adopting Azure](/adoption-stage) section to learn what your organization needs to know to successfully onboard and deploy your first resources to Azure.